 Where did all my technicians go?
 They’re suddenly all on break?
 Well, they better eat now.
 They won’t have an appetite later.

-Owners, if this ever happens to you, don’t be embarrassed.
-But you need to get to your vet.
+If this ever happens to you, don’t be embarrassed.
+But you need to get to the vet.
 Let me point out some risk factors so maggot infestations can be avoided.

 - Occur in thick-coated breeds most often.
 Poorly groomed collies and shelties are the primary example.
 (But they can occur in any dog breed or cat.)